 Travel north to Fraser Island and sand-board down the dunes on the world’s largest sand island, then hit Noosa where you can choose between kayaking and kite-boarding, stand-up paddleboarding, surfing or wakeboarding – it’s an adventure-lovers paradise.
 Or for something more sedate, there are boutiques to browse and plenty cafes and restaurants to people-watch from.
 When you reach Airlie Beach, sail around the Whitsundays and get some silica sand between your toes.
 Continue north and celebrate your arrival in Cairns with a night in the buzzing bars, or a swim across the saltwater lagoon.
 Finish up by diving with turtles and manta rays on the Great Barrier Reef.

 Six times the size of Britain, the Northern Territory stretches from Australia’s Red Centre to its subtropical north.
-The scarlet monolith of Uluru draws visitors to the country’s sun-scorched heart but to truly appreciate Australia’s aboriginal and geological heritage, add Kings Canyon, the Olgas and a guided bushwalk to your itinerary.
+The scarlet monolith of Uluru (Ayers Rock) draws visitors to the country’s sun-scorched heart but to truly appreciate Australia’s aboriginal and geological heritage, add Kings Canyon, Kata Tjuta (The Olgas) and a guided bushwalk to your itinerary.

-Travel across the Outback, past the stylish town of Alice Springs to the forests and wetlands of Kakadu National Park, where you can four-wheel drive your way past wallabies and alligators.
+Travel north across the Outback, from the artsy town of Alice Springs to the forests and wetlands of Kakadu National Park, where you can four-wheel drive your way past wallabies and alligators and uncover incredible Aboriginal rock art with help from a guide.
 When you arrive in Darwin, fill up on Greek salads and Vietnamese noodles in its multi-ethnic streets before cycling through lush parks or strolling along the waterfront to Mindil Beach food market.

 Restored colonial buildings and shimmering offices line the Swan River in Australia’s sunniest city.
 Take a walking tour around the maritime relics of Freemantle port, visit the 19th century prison and stroll through the botanical gardens in Kings Park, then pick one of the city’s many bars to chill in or beaches to flop on.